-How you display a print which is metallic plays a big role in its appearance.
-If you get your new print, take it out of the packaging but are in a low lit room you might be underwhelmed.
+How you display a print that is metallic plays a big role in its appearance.
+If you get your new print, take it out of the packaging but are in a low-lit room you might be underwhelmed.
 You think “okay I have a nice looking print” but feel it lacks that “Wow!” factor.
 It’s once you take it into a room or even outside where the light is greater you will notice a difference.
 So, based on that, I recommend you display metallic prints where you have good lighting.

-With metal prints and even the metallic canvas, you don’t have to worry about framing and placing behind glass.
+With metal prints and even metallic canvas, you don’t have to worry about framing and placing behind glass.
 Those are meant to be hung with the printed surface fully exposed.

 Ultimately it is your choice as to what will best serve its purpose if a metallic look is what you are after.
-You can always try different options to see what you will like, but don’t forget to be aware that just because one image does not work well, another image might look much better.
+You can always try different options to see what you will like but don’t forget to be aware that just because one image does not work well, another image might look much better.